 For a steel fence that will last and resist intruders, look for pickets that are over a half inch in width, to prevent bending, and that are held in place by an internal locking mechanism that prevents the fence from being taken apart.
 In order to stay strong over many years, a steel fence will also need a high-quality coating to prevent rust.
 Ideally, look for multiple layers of corrosion protection.

 One fence that has all these features is the Titan line of steel panel fences from Fortress Fence, available in heights of more than seven feet.
 These are fully-welded fence panels with pickets that are locked into place with a stainless steel lock rail.
 To help these fences last, the pre-galvanized coating on the steel is topped with an e-coat for greater rust protection and two layers of powder coating to resist fading from UV light.
-For more info or to find a dealer or installer, check out the Fortress contact page.
+For more info or to find a dealer or installer, get in touch with us today.
 Fortress’ dedication to quality is their hallmark, and is evident in the quality of their railing and decking products, too.